Introduction to Katan Silk Sarees

 Pure Katan silk sarees are timeless, elegant, and a symbol of true craftsmanship.

-Whether you’re shopping for a wedding or a festive celebration, choosing a pure Katan silk saree ensures you get unmatched beauty and durability.
+Whether shopping for a wedding or festive celebration, choosing a pure Katan silk saree ensures unmatched beauty and durability.

-Ready to buy an authentic katan silk saree?
+Ready to buy?
 Explore a wide range of Banarasi Katan Silk Sarees and find your perfect saree today!

 FAQs

-A: Katan silk is a variety of pure silk.
-It is made by twisting silk over and under with a repeating pattern.
+A: Katan silk is a variety of pure silk made by twisting silk over and under in a repeating pattern.

 Q. How to identify pure Katan silk Saree?

-A: The markers for a pure katan silk saree are :
+A: The markers of pure Katan silk sarees are:

-Apart from that, handloom sarees will have slight irregularities that make them unique.
+Handloom sarees will also show slight irregularities that make them unique.

 Q. What is the difference between handloom and powerloom Katan sarees?